 A hybrid workplace, where employees split their time between remote and on-site work, has made desks and rooms less of a given and more of a commodity.
 Gone are the days when employees sat at the same cubicle for the same hours every single day.
 Now, teams want to choose where and how they work for effective collaboration and productivity.
 Workplace booking solutions help manage this new expectation.
 Workplace booking solutions include:

 - Meeting room booking.
-Sync up employee schedules and meeting rooms with meeting room booking solutions.
+Sync up employee schedules and meeting rooms with room scheduling software.
 This technology allows employees to reserve a meeting room in advance, and check into meeting rooms on-the-go.
 All from one, centralized app.
 The most effective meeting room booking apps also communicate with display screens outside of the room.
 This shows when the meeting room is in use and when it’s available.
 It should also detect if a room isn’t actually in use during the reserved time, to free up space for impromptu meetings.
 This synchronized smart workplace technology makes planning easier for employees while ensuring spaces are being used to their fullest potential.

 - Desk booking.
 Enable hot desking and flexible working with desk booking solutions.
 With this feature, employees can select a preferred desk before they come into the office.
 They can even reserve that desk for certain hours, freeing it up for others to book while they’re in meetings or out to lunch.
 This helps maximize office space and makes employees feel more in control of their on-site experience.